Skip to content

 Small Estate Threshold

 Estates valued under $25,000 may qualify for simplified probate or a small estate affidavit.
 Estates under $25,000 in personal property with no real estate may use voluntary administration.
+Read our full probate guide for step-by-step instructions on navigating the process.

 Probate Court